Multivariate risk measures: a constructive approach based on selections: Introduction

 and the needed reserves are $\ES_{0.05}(\eta_1)+\pi_0^{-1}\ES_{0.05}(\eta_2)\approx 1.735$, which is higher than those corresponding to the choice of $\xi$ in view of imposed liquidity restrictions. \end{example}

 Before describing the structure of the paper, we would like to point out that our approach is \emph{constructive} in the sense that instead of starting with an axiomatic definition of a set-valued risk measure we explicitly construct one based on selections of a random portfolio and univariate marginal risk measures.
-Then we show that the constructed risk measure indeed satisfies the desired properties of set-valued risk measures, in particular, the coherency and the Fatou properties instead of imposing them.
+Then we show that the constructed risk measure indeed satisfies the desired properties of set-valued risk measures, in particular, the coherency and the Fatou properties, instead of imposing them.
 We show how to approximate the values of the risk measure from below (which is the aim of the market regulator) and from above (as the agent would aim to do).
 The suggested bounds provide a feasible alternative to exact calculations of risk.
 Furthermore, the computational burden is passed to the agent who aims to increase the family of selections in order to obtain a tighter approximation from above and so reduce the capital requirements, quite differently to the dual constructions of \cite{ham:hey:rud11} and \cite{kul08}, where the market regulator faces the task of making the acceptance criterion more stringent by approximating from below the exact value of the risk measure.
+It should be noted our approach constitutes just one possible way to construct multivariate risk measures (and the corresponding acceptance sets) that satisfy the axioms of set-valued coherent risk measures from \cite{ham:hey:rud11}.

 Section~\ref{sec:acceptance-sets} introduces the concept of set-valued portfolios and the definition of set-valued risk measures for set-valued portfolios adapted from \cite{ham:hey:rud11}, where the conical setting was considered.
 Section~\ref{sec:select-risk-meas} defines the \emph{selection risk measure}, which relies on $d$ univariate risk measures applied to the components of selections for a set-valued portfolio.
 In particular, the coherency of the selection risk measure is established in Theorem~\ref{thr:rhos}.
 While throughout the paper we work with coherent risk measures defined on $L^p$ spaces with $p\in[1,\infty]$, the construction can be also based on convex non-coherent and non-convex univariate risk measures, so that it yields their non-coherent set-valued analogues, such as the value-at-risk.